 - StarCraft InkJet Printable HTV for Light Materials

 The one for dark materials can be used on any surface.
-I actually prefer it for fabrics so I am actually going to use it for all of my fabric experiments below.
-The light material version, however, is actually fabulous for making a rustic wood sign.
+I actually prefer it for fabrics so I am going to use it for all of my fabric experiments below.
+The light material version, however, is actually fabulous for making rustic wood signs.
 Y’all know I love some farmhouse style so I had to play with that as well.

 Now that you have the types, we are going to do some experiments and make a few projects.
 First, let’s talk about some basics.